-VIEW ONE: The belief that all have a "soul" that W. E. Vine says is nothing but "the immaterial, invisible part of man," ("Vine's Complete Expository Dictionary Of Old And New Testament Words," page 588) and Robert A. Morey says, that after the death of the body the soul will be nothing but "mental thoughts" ("Death And The Afterlife,"
+VIEW ONE: The belief that all have a "soul" that W. E. Vine says is nothing but "the immaterial, invisible part of man," ("Vine's Complete Expository Dictionary Of Old And New Testament Words," page 588) and Robert A. Morey says, that after the death of the body a soul will be nothing but "mental thoughts" ("Death And The Afterlife," page 79).

-page 79).
 According to those that believe as he does, this nothing but thoughts is the only part of a person that will have eternal life in Heaven.
-This immaterial something that is nothing but mental thoughts is all of you that will be in Heaven or Hell; will the person (you) be gone and nothing but thoughts will be all that is left, then all of the "you" that you know anything about will be forever be gone.
-Most that believe all are born with an immortal "soul" have only a vague unclear understanding or even no idea of what they believe this unknown immaterial something they believe to be in them really is, but "it" (not themselves) is what they believe must be saved, and only "it" will be in Heaven if they save "it," or in Hell if they do not.
+This immaterial something that is nothing but mental thoughts is all of you that will be in Heaven or Hell; will the person (you) be gone and nothing but thoughts will be all that is left, then all of the "you" that you now know anything about will be forever be gone.
+Most that believe all are born with an immortal "soul" that is dwelling in them have only a vague unclear understanding or even no idea of what they believe this unknown immaterial something they believe to be in them really is, but "it" (not themselves) is what they believe must be saved, and only "it" will be in Heaven if they save "it," or in Hell if they do not.
 The belief that everyone has an immaterial something in them and this something, whatever this nothing but "mental thoughts" could be, will live forever and cannot die makes it not possible for death to be the wages of sin.
-If a person has something in them that is deathless, it would not be subject to the wages of sin, which is death, and this deathless nothing could not ever be destroyed; this, whatever it is would be, is born with eternal life, and it could never die; therefore, it could not be resurrected from the dead.
+If a person has something in them that is deathless, it would not be subject to the wages of sin, which is death, and this deathless nothing could never ever be destroyed; this, whatever it is would be, is born with eternal life, and it could never die; therefore, it could not be resurrected from the dead.
 This view has two major divisions.

-- 1. That all mankind has a "soul" that cannot ever die or be destroyed, but for most of mankind God will forever torment this something (this nothing but mental thoughts) that is in a person, the immaterial something called "soul."
-It is strange to me that I can find no one that believes there is a soul that is in a person that knows what a soul is.
-They tell me what a soul is not, but not what they believe a soul to be; in the many books I have read, the nearest anyone has came is to say that after the soul departs from the person it was in will be nothing but thoughts without any kind of substance. - 2.
+- (1).
+That there is a "soul" in each person that cannot ever die or be destroyed, but most of these immaterial, nothing but mental thoughts beings God will forever torment after the death of the person, It is strange to me that I can find no one that believes there is a soul that is in a person that knows what a soul is.
+They tell me what a soul is not, but not what they believe a soul to be; in the many books I have read, the nearest anyone has came is to say that after a soul departs from the person it was in is Vine's definitions that it will be nothing but thoughts without any kind of substance or body. - (2).
 Universalism: that all mankind has a "soul" that cannot ever die or be destroyed, everyone has this something in them that will live forever, but it will be saved.
-If it (the immaterial something that has no substance) is not saved in this lifetime it will be saved after death.
+If it (a immaterial bodiless beings) is not saved in this lifetime it will be saved after death.

-VIEW TWO: The belief that the person you now are will put on immortality at the resurrection, and it is you (not just some immaterial something in you) that will live forever in Heaven; we, not an immaterial soul, is now in the image of Adam, we, not an immaterial soul, will have the image of Christ (1 Corinthians 15:49).
-The wages of sin is death, and the lost will die the second death, they do not now have immortality and never will be immortal; those who do not belong to Christ will forever be destroyed after their judgment.
+VIEW TWO: The belief that the you (person you now are) will put on immortality at the resurrection, and it is you (not just some immaterial something that had been in you) that will live forever in Heaven; we, not an immaterial soul, is now in the image of Adam, we, not an immaterial soul, will have the image of Christ (1 Corinthians 15:49).
+The wages of sin is death, and after there resurrection and judgment the lost will die the second death, they do not now have immortality and never will be immortal; those who do not belong to Christ will forever be destroyed after their judgment.

-Protestant Premillennialists
+Protestant Premillennialist